BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

   those legendaries/uniques far more frequently than in vanilla TPS.
 * Glitch weapons spawn in the main game
 * Lootable Container Changes:
+  * "Regular" treasure chests will always provide at least blue-rarity gear, and has a decent chance of including stuff from the legendary pools.
   * "Epic" treasure chests have an extremely high probability of dropping from the legendary pools.
   * Moonstone chests are guaranteed to contain legendary loot.